 The law regarding privacy rights and social media has been pretty well established by the courts–because of the inherently public nature of posting online, we have a very limited expectation of privacy in what we post.
 Even a post that has been shared only with friends can be discovered in a civil or criminal case because we can reasonably assume that any post we share with a friend may be re-posted to the general public.

-Whether you find yourself as the injured party or the defendant in a car accident case, your social media activity leading up to the accident can affect your case.
+Whether you find yourself as the injured party or the defendant in a case, your social media activity leading up to a motor vehicle accident in Colorado Springs can affect your case.
 Fortunately, the same is true for the other party, and your car accident attorney will be looking at their activity also.
 Some examples of social media activity that might have an impact on the outcome of a lawsuit after an accident:

 If you are injured in an accident, the value of your case depends on the nature and extent of your injuries.
 Insurance adjusters and attorneys will be looking for evidence that will reduce the insurer’s liability.
 Anything you post on social media, and anything posted by your friends in which you are tagged, can be used to hurt your case.

 If you are claiming physical and/or emotional injury, seemingly harmless posts can be used to suggest that your injuries are not as severe as you claim they are.
 Even something as innocuous as a photo of yourself at a friend’s birthday party may lead to accusations that your emotional state is not as you reported.
 Likewise, a photo of you river-rafting after the accident would obviously be used to show you were not in as much pain as you claimed to be.
 A photo will not necessarily show the physical pain you may be in, or the emotional pain you are trying to hide for the sake of your loved ones.